johnurbanik/prospector/README.md

     - This was my first time using mystic at all, and my first time using Streamlit outside of a toy context.
 I may not be following best practices.
 I chose to use mystic instead of a convex optimization package because it seems likely that adding enough penalties will result in a non-convex problem, and uncertainty estimation is a nice additional feature.

 - Fixed bins:
-    - For now, I use fixed bins for the distribution; it seems unlikely that human reasoning would have intuition that holds well beyond 100 bins.
-However, in the future I would try to modify the optimization problem to be more dynamic.
+    - For now, I use fixed bins for the distribution; it seems unlikely that human reasoning would have intuition that holds well beyond 50 bins.
+However, in the future I would try to modify the optimization problem to be more dynamic and allow arbitrary slicing of the domain.

+- Stochastic:
+    - The output of the mystic solver is stochastic and can vary a huge amount if the penalties are not very restrictive.
+If the application was not meant to be very interactive, a solution might be to take multiple runs, sample from each bin of each run, and produce a kernel density estimate.
+I was planning to implement the sampling at least, but ran out of time and am just displaying a histogram.

 #### Sources: